Current as of: February 4, 2025 - 22:06

 Please note: It is possible the order of the itinerary listed above will be changed to ensure the best possible conditions for each activity during the trip.
 All listed activities and services will be included.
 Your leader will inform you of any changes locally after assessing conditions.

 This tour stays in a mixture of hotels and guesthouses.
 Hotels are generally of a three-star standard and selected for their location and good levels of service.
 Guesthouses are often family-run, offering a warm welcome and traditional Icelandic hospitality.
-All properties offer en suite rooms and a buffet breakfast.

 The accommodation on this trip consists of twin rooms, although single rooms are also available.
 While we prebook all accommodation according to the itinerary, as space is limited, we may move to alternative accommodation according to availability.
-A limited number of single rooms are available, at a supplement on a first come, first served basis.
+A limited number of single rooms are available, at a supplement on a ‘first come, first served’ basis.
 Please contact your sales representative for details.

 Single supplement from £ 665